frederic-perez/AmE-dictionary/data/dictionary.md

 __doctor__ _v_ :four::hammer: (doctored) _Imagine if a doctored video of a politician appeared the day before an election._ _A photograph doctored by his aides._
 __doctors make the worst patients__ _idiom_ It is difficult to give people help or advice on something in which they are professionals, because they often feel as though they already know better than anyone else how to handle the situation or perform a given task.
 __doddering__
+__dodge a bullet__ _idiom_ To narrowly avoid something or some situation that turns out to be undesirable, disastrous, dangerous, or otherwise harmful.
 __dodges__ _n_
 __dodgy__ _adj_ _slang_ :two: Dishonetsor unreliable.
 __dodo__ Extinct flightless bird whose name has become synonymous with stupidity.